Tom-Ainsworth/tu_du_/README.md

 ### Initial Concept

 I intend to build a to do list inspired by the app Todoist on the Apple App Store.
-While my app will not be anywhere near as sofisticated, I plan on using either a JSON file to store the lists locally, and then use Python methods to read, write and remove data from the JSON file.
+While my app will not be anywhere near as sofisticated, I plan on using a JSON file to store the lists locally, and then use Python methods to read, write and remove data from the JSON file.
 To me this works in a similar fashion to connecting with a google sheets API, however having done that in the "Love Sandwiches" guided project, I thought using JSON would be an added challenge as I haven't worked with it as a separate file before.

 #### Wireframes